Find the best art tablet with screen or computer drawing pad: a complete guide

 Click for our Wacom Cintiq 13HD review.

 Recent developments for Wacom include the Cintiq Pro and Wacom MobileStudio Pro.
 The Cintiq Pro is similar to the 13HD and also comes in 15″.
 The Cintiq Pro has not yet completely replaced the 13HD.
 But it does take the Pro Pen 2, with 8,192 levels of pressure.
 The Pro doesn’t have Express Keys; you can use an external controller.
+It’s thinner and lighter than the older Cintiqs.

 Top affordable pen display: XP-Pen 22E

 My favorite pick so far in economical tablet monitors is the XP-Pen Artist 22E because it has Express Keys like a Cintiq.
 I have done a detailed Artist 22E review where I tested it on Mac and PC with different art programs.
+I feel this is the best drawing tablet in this category.

 Other good choices we’ve reviewed are the Yiynova MVP22U .
 They bring a larger tablet with screen to those on a budget.
 The Ugee 2150 is also a good choice.
 Artisul makes tablet monitors with great build quality and straightforward drivers in the 10″-13″ category.
 The Huion 610 Pro graphics tablet does a lot of what the Intuos does.